Professional Course

 Quantitative Portfolio Construction beyond Mean and Variance

-• Higher moments: their use in risk measurement and portfolio construction and estimation risk issues
+• Their use in risk measurement and portfolio construction and estimation risk issues

 • Behavioural Portfolio Construction: Applying insights from Prospect Theory